Natan822/ufc-u3-model-converter/README.md

 - UUC's model ports of UDF's RPCS3 models which were used for reverse engineering.

 ## Known issues
-- Converting certain models may not work due to problems decompressing their all.tex file.
+- Fixed. ~~Converting certain models may not work due to problems decompressing their all.tex file.~~
+- Conversion of Pride fighters is not yet supported.